top of page

 ROBERT DALLEK – Renowned historian specializing in the study of the presidents.

-JAMES DONOVAN'S FAMILY – Mary Ellen Fuller, John Donovan.
-James Donovan negotiated the release of the Bay of Pigs prisoners and the return of Francis Gary Powers.
+JAMES DONOVAN'S FAMILY – John Donovan; Mary Ellen Fuller.
+James Donovan negotiated the release of the Bay of Pigs prisoners and the return of pilot Francis Gary Powers.

 JAMES DOUGLASS – Catholic peace activist and author of JFK and the Unspeakable: Why He Died & Why It Matters

-VINCENT FELDMAN – son Harold Feldman, early JFK assassination researcher and brother-in-law of Vince Salandria.
+VINCENT FELDMAN – Son of Harold Feldman, the early JFK assassination researcher and brother-in-law of Vince Salandria.

 ISAAC FARRIS - Nephew of MLK.

-MARIE FONZI - Widow of Gaeton Fonzi, the HSCA investigator who discovered Antonia Vecciana, the anti-Castro Cuban leader who once saw Oswald with his own CIA handler.
+MARIE FONZI – Widow of Gaeton Fonzi, the House Select Committee on Assassinations investigator who discovered Antonia Veciana, the anti-Castro Cuban leader who once saw Oswald with his own CIA handler.

-LEWIS GARRISON - A Memphis attorney who represented Lloyd Jowers, who, while alive, admitted a role in the assassination of MLK – and through attorney Garrison admitted to being the shooter after death.
+LEWIS GARRISON – Memphis attorney who represented Loyd Jowers.
+Jowers, while alive, admitted a role in the assassination of MLK and, through attorney Garrison, admitted to being the shooter after death.
 (Final interview)

 DONALD GIBSON – Professor of sociology; his doctoral research on social power and U.S. economic problems during the 1970s and 80s led him to write Battling Wall Street: The Kennedy Presidency.
 He also investigated the assassination of Kennedy.